Mohamad82Bz/sayanchat-docs/docs/Configurations/Announcements.md

 !!! note
     All formats in this documentation use Adventure MiniMessage.
 For a guide on how to use the format, please refer to [MiniMessage Documentation](https://docs.advntr.dev/minimessage/index.html).

-# Announcement Configuration

-This page covers the configuration and usage of announcements in SayanChat.

 ## Command Usage

 To use the announcement command, you need to provide a message that must be quoted with double quotations.
 The command also supports several flags to modify its behavior: